 During a Mantoux (PPD) tuberculin skin test, TB antigens are injected under the top layer of skin.
 A positive reaction, usually a firm red bump where the needle went into your skin, means you were exposed to TB bacteria.
 This test does not reveal whether you have active TB, which can be spread to others.
 A trained health professional must interpret your test.

-Author: Healthwise Staff E. Gregory Thompson, MD - Internal Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine W. David Colby IV, MSc, MD, FRCPC - Infectious Disease
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Brian D. O'Brien MD - Internal Medicine Adam Husney MD - Family Medicine W. David Colby IV MSc, MD, FRCPC - Infectious Disease